-As you can have more than one sponsor ad in your event, it is important to choose a display share for each ad.
+As you can have more than one Sponsor Ad in your event, it is essential to distribute the display share for each ad.
 Your display shares must add up to 100%.

-When you are creating sponsor ads, you will be prompted to choose the display share for the specific ad.
-You might be wondering what does this means and how the percentage of the display share is reflected in the event.
-In this article, we will explain the display share via an example that will hopefully help to clarify the concept for you!
+When you are creating sponsor ads, you will be prompted to choose the specific ad's display share.
+You might wonder what this means and how the percentage of the display share is reflected in the event.
+This article will explain the display share via an example that will hopefully help clarify the concept for you!

 👉Note!
-Choosing the display share will affect the display of sponsor ads in the People tab, and in the Event home page, it will determine the order of the ads.
+Choosing the display share will affect the display of sponsor ads in the People tab, and on the event home page, it will determine the order of the ads.

-You choose for your headline sponsors, Google Cloud Platform, 75% display share, and for your supporting sponsor Brella 25% share.
+You choose your headline sponsors, Google Cloud Platform, 75% display share, and your supporting sponsor Brella 25% share.
 How often will your attendees see the sponsor ads then?